VakeDomen/Traefik-Whoami/README.md

 # Whoami
 Basic whoami example for Traefik reverse-proxy.
-Prior to running this container, you should have the Traefik v2 reverse proxy setup on your maschine.
+Prior to running this container, you should have the Traefik v2 reverse proxy setup on your machine.

 [My Traefik configuration](https://github.com/VakeDomen/traefik_config)